flyingfisch/haskell-fischbot/README.md

 Running fischbot
 ----------------

-You should be able to run fischbot by running the following commands in terminal:
+If you are running Ubuntu (possibly other distros work as well, not tested), you should be able to run fischbot by running the following commands in terminal:

 ~~~
 $ git clone https://github.com/flyingfisch/haskell-fischbot
 $ cd haskell-fischbot
 $ ./fischbot
 ~~~

+Join `#fischbot` on `irc.afternet.org` and you should see the bot running happily.
+Try running `fischbot --help` for information on getting it to join other networks and channels.

 Compiling fischbot
 ------------------